Last updated: April 23, 2025

 Does a home equity loan require an appraisal?

-An accurate appraisal protects borrowers too.
-An inflated appraisal value can leave you owing more than a home is worth, which may cause you to go underwater financially when it comes time to sell or renovate.
+An accurate appraisal protects borrowers, too.
+An inflated appraisal value may leave you owing more than your home is worth, potentially causing you to go “underwater.”

 Factors that influence home appraisals